openproblems-bio/openproblems/website/content/home/about.md

 # Join us!

 We'd love for you to get involved.
 You can start by reading our [Contribution Guidelines](/contibuting) page for an explanation of our backend framework.
 You can see our work-in-progress leaderboards on the [Results](/results) page.
 You can also check out our code on [GitHub](https://github.com/singlecellopenproblems/SingleCellOpenProblems).
-Finally, introduce yourself by giving us a 👋 on the [CZI Science Slack](https://join-cziscience-slack.herokuapp.com/) (we're in #open-problems-sca)!
+Finally, introduce yourself by giving us a 👋 on our [Discord Server](https://discord.gg/sDE7cM4PN7)!